sbt/website/src/reference/reference/dependency-tree-docs.md

 Description
 -----------

 The `dependencyTree` task displays the dependency graph of your project in various formats, helping you visualize and analyze transitive dependencies.
-It is provided by the `DependencyTreePlugin`, which has been a built-in feature since sbt 1.4.0.
+It is provided by the `DependencyTreePlugin`, which was in-sourced from Johannes Rudolph's sbt-dependency-graph in sbt 1.4.0.
 The task resolves dependencies before generating output, so it may trigger downloads if needed.

 ### Usage